heiswayi/heiswayi.nrird.com/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 ?>
 ```

-Those are how I do to keep the user data secured at the maximum level and most importantly despite of whatever methods you're using, security is always the top priority.
+Those are how I do to keep the user data secured and most importantly despite of whatever methods you're using, security is always the top priority mindset.
 If you are keen to learn more about password hashing, I recommend you to read [this article](https://crackstation.net/hashing-security.htm).
 It is a very good article talking about salted password hashing.

+P/S: All the code snippets shared above are public domain.
+You may use it in your commercial project.
+No attribution required.